 Throughout the email, you will find multiple CTAs including Shopify’s button in purple.
 They have even included social proof for building trust with the brand.

-Naturally Curly not just welcomes its customers, but offers them a freebie/discount or incentive in exchanging of giving your email address.
+Naturally Curly not just welcomes its customers, but offers them a freebie/discount or incentive in exchange for giving your email address.

 There are multiple CTA throughout the email, which is short, crisp, and visual-based.
 Have a look: